 The table structure of spreadsheets allows the developer to organize the computations and outputs in a natural and intuitive manner.
-Spreadsheets are ubiquitous-almost everybody has one-and file formats are standardized, so files written by one spreadsheet can be imported by others.
+Spreadsheets are ubiquitous - almost everybody has one - and file formats are standardized, so files written by one spreadsheet can be imported by others.
+This feature will be greatly enhanced with the adoption of open document standards for file formats by most spreadsheet publishers, including Microsoft.
 Spreadsheets have become a standardized platform to represent computations.
 As a result, developers and users can easily pass simulation models from one to another.
 For these reasons, the spreadsheet is an attractive platform for simulation.

 There are a number of publications that discuss spreadsheet simulation.
-See Winston (1996) and Seila et al. (2003), Chapters 2 through 4 for very readable tutorials.
+See Winston (1996) and Seila, Ceric, and Tadikamalla (2003), Chapters 2 through 4 for very readable tutorials.

-3 WHEN IS SIMULATION USING A SPREADSHEET APPROPRIATE?
+3 WHEN SHOULD YOU USE A SPREADSHEET TO DO SIMULATION?